Close icon

 The defining feature of this disorder is the intense anxiety or fear of being judged, negatively evaluated or rejected in a social situation.
 Although many individuals with social anxiety disorder exhibit shyness, it is important to note that this disorder is not just shyness.
 As a result of these fears, those affected by SAD avoid social or performance situations.
 This disorder can also manifest itself as strong physical symptoms such as a rapid heart rate, sweating and nausea.

-Social anxiety disorder or SAD affects 15 million Americans or 6.8% of the population.
+Social anxiety disorder affects 15 million Americans or 6.8% of the population.
 The average age of onset for this disorder is during the teenage years.
 Men and women are equally affected by this disorder.
 According to a 2007 ADAA survey, 36% of people with social anxiety disorder report experiencing symptoms for 10 or more years before seeking help.

 Post-traumatic stress disorder (PTSD)